paulotokimatu/genome_scripts/README.md

 # genome_scripts
-Scripts useful for analysis of genomes
+Useful scripts for analysis of genome assemblies